How to get ready for a new year

 If saving for a house is on the cards then a great New Year’s resolution could be to chat to a mortgage adviser to get to grips with what you need in order to get on the property ladder.
 Speaking to a mortgage adviser from Mortgage Advice Bureau in branch or online could help you find the right mortgage for you.
 They’ll search over 90 lenders and hundreds of different mortgage products to find one that suits your circumstances and needs.

 If you are already on the property ladder and have been for a while, a remortgage could be on the cards.
 Remortgaging is the process of taking out a new mortgage on a property you own with a new lender.
 Alternatively, you could look at a product switch which is a new mortgage from the lender you are currently borrowing from.
 You could remortgage because your existing deal is ending or you’d like to look for a cheaper mortgage deal.
-If you are interested in the costs associated with remortgaging, read The ultimate guide to remortgaging costs.
+If you are interested in the costs associated with remortgaging, read our guide to remortgaging costs.

 Why not make it your New Year’s resolution to see if you could save money on your mortgage?
 Either a remortgage or potentially overpayments could save you money.

 Whether you’re renting and need only contents insurance or you own your home and buildings and contents insurance are both necessary, home insurance is really important.
 Your New Year’s resolution could be to make sure you have the right level of cover for your home!
-Check out our ‘Take Your Pick’ home insurance, underwritten by RSA which lets you only cover exactly what you need.
-Get an online quote today.

 Will writing should be something that people of all ages should think about if they own a property, have a child or are married.
 Our third party partner, APS Legal & Associates are professionals in the will writing sector and can support you in arranging your will and ensuring that your wishes are clearly set out for your family once the time comes that you pass away.
 Why not make your New Year's resolution to find out more about will writing and when it's right to create a Will?